roma-glushko/roma-glushko.github.io/content/thoughts/disadvantages-are-everywhere/index.md

 Don't search for disadvantages, because you will definitely find something!
 It's just easier to see the disadvantages.
 Look around: everything has disadvantages.
 At the same time, everything has advantages.

-This is a poor approach to start with disadvantages.
+It is a poor approach to start with disadvantages.
 Instead, try to inspect the advantages.

 I heard one inspiring story about this.
 Someone was walking along the street and saw a dead dog.
 Other walkers expressed revulsion.